anjisun221/jisun-smu/content/publication/an-2014-partisan/index.md

   sharing: it is associated with people who are more knowledgeable about politics and engage more with it as they are more likely to vote in the general elections.'
 featured: false
-publication: '*Proceedings of the Second ACM Conference on Online Social Networks*'
+publication: '*Proceedings of the Second ACM Conference on Online Social Networks (COSN)*'
 tags:
 - '"social media"'
 - '"facebook"'